Loopshape/WP_Awebgo/wp-content/plugins/quick-pagepost-redirect-plugin/readme.txt

 7. Meta Redirect Options Page.

 == Changelog ==
+= TODO =
+* THIS SECTION IS JUST TO KEEP TRACK OF TODO ITEMS FOR FUTURE UPDATES.
+* Add New Window and No Follow to links where the URL has been rewritten.
+Currently if you rewrite the URL neither will work as they are referenced with the original URL, not the rewrite.
+* Add Canonical Redirect filter to fix potential www/non-www redirect match problems.

+= 5.1.4 =
+* **Feature Addition:** Added filter to Meta Box call to allow people to adjust context and priority if they choose.
+See filters-hooks-helper_funcitons.txt in plugin folder for usage.
+Thanks [mdmoreau](https://wordpress.org/support/profile/mdmoreau) for the suggestion!
+* **Feature Addition:** Added 'action=no-redirect' to be able to view a redirect page without the redirect triggering.
+Thanks [One Eye Pied](https://wordpress.org/support/profile/one-eye-pied) for the suggestion!
+* **Bug Fix:** Adjusted line ending characters for Import/Export to try to allow both Unix and Dos line break characters (LF and CRLF) on Import.
+Thanks [Jose Luis Cruz](https://wordpress.org/support/profile/joseluiscruz) for pointing this out!
+* **Bug Fix:** Fixed database query for jQuery localization funciton.
+Was a major resource hog on sites with a lot of posts and would crash MySQL on some sites.
+* **Update:** Fixed some spelling errors (thanks to those of you who pointed them out).
+* **Update:** Updated English Translations.

 = 5.1.3 =
 * **Update:** Updated English Translations.
 * **Bug Fix:** Fixed Meta redirect functions so browsers that no longer allow refresh redirects can still use Meta redirects (i.e., Firefox, Edge, some IE).